xingchenzhang/xingchenzhang.github.io/_pages/talks.md

 **Past talks**

+- How to make ourselves more competitive in the era of AI, Shanghai Jiao Tong University, Jan, 2026

+- How to make ourselves more competitive in the era of AI, Zhongshan Hospital, Fudan University, Jan, 2026

 - About my academic experience, UK Shanghai Jiao Tong University Alumni Association, London, November, 2025.

 - How to make ourselves more competitive in the era of AI, UK Huazhong University of Science and Technology Alumni Association, Oct, 2025